MACRO Museum of Contemporary Art, Rome

 The expansion project created a dialogue between old and new structures.
 Photo © Inexhibit, 2015

-The expansion by Odile Decq is based on a precise scheme: new, flexible, spaces which include a large lobby, exhibition spaces and visitor services, are added to the historical buildings, renovated to accommodate more traditional exhibition galleries.
+The expansion by Odile Decq is based on a precise scheme: new, flexible, spaces which include a large lobby, exhibition spaces, and visitor services, are added to the historical buildings and renovated to accommodate more traditional exhibition galleries.
 The lobby is characterized by a set of suspended bridges organized around the red volume of a small auditorium.

 A large ceiling window pours natural light into this cavernous space, which somehow resembles an etching by Piranesi.

 This wing is topped by a large roof terrace, a gathering and multipurpose open-air space, overlooking the city, conceived to accommodate special events, presentations, and performances, and where also a panoramic restaurant is located.

 The red micro-architecture of the auditorium.
 Photo © Inexhibit, 2015